Book your place now here

 SESSION 1 - 9.50 - 11.00 am

-- 'Puck, Pigments Analysis and Paintings Conservators – The on-site conservation of a 17th century Dutch masterpiece', Corrie Masson MA, independent painting conservator
+- 'Puck, pigments analysis and paintings conservators – onsite conservation of a 17th century Dutch masterpiece', Corrie Masson, independent painting conservator

 SESSION 2 - 11.30 - 1 pm

-- • 'In the footsteps of Shackleton and Crean: Conservation of Antarctic Heritage', Ciarán Lavelle MSc, objects conservator, Birmingham Museums Trust
+- 'In the footsteps of Shackleton and Crean: conservation of Antarctic heritage', Ciarán Lavelle, objects conservator, Birmingham Museums Trust

-- • 'Introducing Hillsborough Castle to Conservation', David Orr, metalwork conservator at Hillsborough Castle
+- 'Introducing Hillsborough Castle to conservation', David Orr, metalwork conservator, Hillsborough Castle

 SESSION 4 - 3.10 - 5 pm

-- 'Common sense(s) – the identification of plastics in collections by non-analytical methods', Brenda Keneghan PhD, materials scientist, Victoria & Albert Museum
+- 'Common sense(s) – the identification of plastics in collections by non-analytical methods', Dr Brenda Keneghan, materials scientist, Victoria & Albert Museum

 Key Note Presentation

-'Conservation and Collaboration across Continents', Devi Ormond, associate conservator of paintings, J. Paul Getty Museum
+'Conservation and Collaboration across Continents', Maria Canavan, National Gallery of Ireland, Devi Ormond, J. Paul Getty Museum

 This article is tagged with: